BizInk/bizpress-client/readme.txt

 = 1.2.3 =
 * Added [bizpress-content] & [bizpress-landing] shortcodes they will map to the same as [bizink-content] & [bizink-landing] respectively
 * Added extra fields to the BizPress support form
+* You can now Copy the shortcode form the bizpress settings pages with a copy button - Both for Main Page and Landing Page shortcodes
+* Pages that have the [bizpress-content] or [bizink-content] shortcodes but haven't be set to show anything in the Bizpress will now show nothing for the bizpress content.
+(User content remains unchanged)

 = 1.2.2 =
 * Change some of the frontend styleing for the Xero content.